ss8319/ss8319/README.md

 🔭 I’m currently working on buidling an AI Medical Decision Support System and AI For Medical Image Analysis at Qmed Asia.

-🌱 I’m currently working on a few journals in the are of Medical AI with industry collaborators and university researchers.
+🌱 I’m currently working on a few journal papers in the area of Medical AI with industry collaborators and university researchers.

 👯 I’m looking to collaborate on AI Medical Imaging or AI Medical LLM technologies.